 - 49. In addition to the items required in the capital standards, the content of an ICAAP report will typically include: - (a) details of planned capital management actions and other management actions impacting on the capital position with explanations of why they are being undertaken and their impact.
-This includes dividends, buy-backs, capital transfers, issue of capital instruments, redemptions of instruments and major asset or liability transactions that impact on the capital position; - (b) a description of action plans (including timeframes) if the capital projections contained in the report show a need to raise capital or take other actions to protect the capital position; - (c) a description of the regulated institution's current regulatory capital, including key contractual terms of its capital instruments; - (d) an assessment of the expected sources and uses of capital over the planning horizon assuming both expected and stressed conditions; - (e) an assessment of anticipated changes in the regulated institution's risk profile over the planning horizon.
+This includes dividends, buy-backs, capital transfers, issue of capital instruments, redemptions of instruments and major asset or liability transactions that impact on the capital position; - (b) a description of action plans (including timeframes) if the capital projections contained in the report show a need to raise capital or take other actions to protect the capital position; - (c) a description of the regulated institution's current regulatory capital, including key contractual terms of its capital instruments.
+A description of the key areas of difference between any Additional Tier 1 Capital or Tier 2 Capital instruments and Common Equity Tier 1 Capital is likely to be useful; - (d) an assessment of the expected sources and uses of capital over the planning horizon assuming both expected and stressed conditions; - (e) an assessment of anticipated changes in the regulated institution's risk profile over the planning horizon.
 This will include any expected changes outlined in the institution's business plan or strategy that would be likely to have a material impact on its capital position.
 It will also, at Level 2, have regard to any proposed changes in group composition and structure over the planning horizon; and - (f) where relevant, reconciliation of economic and regulatory capital including explanation of the areas of difference and their impact on the result.